le0m/led-matrix/README.md

 - ↑ shows image or GIF uploaded through the web UI
 - → shows a [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) game
 - ↓ shows the QR code
-- ← shows nothing, TBD what to do
+- ← shows a position on a map

 ## Web UI

 - WiFi settings
 - brightness (0-255)
-- upload image or GIF, with preview of the scaled-down version; this file will be stored in the flash memory and loaded on boot, so the size is limited depending on the model of esp32 used (mine has 1.4MB and I'm reserving 0.4MB for the project's static data)
+- upload image or GIF, with preview of the scaled-down version; this file will be stored in the flash memory and loaded on boot, so the size is limited depending on the model of esp32 used (mine has 1.4MB and I'm reserving some for the project's static data)
+- map settings (upload map image, set position, use remote API)
 - upload firmware updates (OTA)
 - application logs (by default the logs are sent only if the web UI is loaded by at least 1 user, use the compile variable `LOG_QUEUE` to enable a queue of up to 50 messages that will be delivered once a user connects)
+- resource usage and system info

 # Gallery